Tomas4python/media_sql/README.md

 ### 3. Results Area:
 - Displays a table of results based on the executed SQL query.
-For broad queries there might be a delay due to the large database size (over a two thousand entries).
+For broad queries there might be a delay due to the large database size (up to one and a half thousand).
 Results are fetched from both databases.

    ![Screenshot of the Results Area](images/results.png)